Become a Partner

 • Access to a dynamic learning network of individuals working on common goals and struggling with similar challenges in their communities.

-• Eligibility to participate in cross-site projects (selection varies by project and funder).
+• Eligibility to participate in cross-site projects (selection varies by project).

 • Demonstration of organizational capacity and connection to national policy and practitioner networks for local fundraising efforts.